Keisha Ray and her work profiled in Texas Monthly

 The McGovern Center for Humanities and Ethics has named Chris Mackenzie, PhD, assistant professor in the Department of Microbiology and Molecular Genetics, as the inaugural winner of the Rebecca Lunstroth Faculty Service Award.
 The Rebecca Lunstroth Faculty Service Award recognizes…

 Keisha Ray quoted Bloomberg Law article on affirmative action and biomedicine

-A recent article in Bloomberg Law, “Affirmative Action Ban Looms as Biomedicine Strives to Diversify,” discusses how ending affirmative action policies would affect diversity gains in biomedicine.
-Keisha Ray, PhD, shared that diverse researchers bring different perspectives and encourage other…
+A recent article in Bloomberg Law, “Affirmative Action Ban Looms as Biomedicine Strives to Diversify,” discusses how ending affirmative action policies would affect gains in biomedicine.
+Keisha Ray, PhD, shared that researchers bring different perspectives and encourage other researchers to…

 Sarah Syed places 3rd at TEACH-S Educational Symposium

 The 2022 TEACH-S Educational Symposium, which centered on “The Power of the Learning Environment,” was held on May 12.
 Presenters gave talks, offered workshops, and shared posters.
 Sarah Syed, MD, a 2022 McGovern Medical School graduate, placed third in the…

 Keisha Ray awarded for teaching excellence

 Congratulations are in order for Keisha Ray, PhD, who has received the 2022 Dean’s Teaching Excellence Award.
 Other faculty of McGovern Medical School also received this honor and are listed here.